 - OURS Through Adoption (http://www.oursthroughadoption.org/) is a non-profit organization providing assistance and information about the unique challenges of adoption.

 - Adoptive Families, (www.adoptivefamilies.com)the award-winning national adoption magazine, is the leading adoption information source for families before, during, and after adoption.

-Considering Adoption: (www.consideringadoption.com) an informative website, hosted by American Adoptions, that contains an abundance of information for both adoptive parents birth parents on the topic of adoption.
+- Considering Adoption: (www.consideringadoption.com) is an informative website, hosted by American Adoptions, that contains an abundance of information for both adoptive parents birth parents on the topic of adoption.

-Resolve (www.resolve.org) is an national organization that provides information and support services relevant to infertility.
+- Resolve (www.resolve.org) is a national organization that provides information and support services relevant to infertility.